 In recent decades ayahuasca has been sought out by spiritual seekers for its visionary properties as well as for healing.
-Traditionally, village shamans would drink ayahuasca brew and then diagnose the “sober” patient, with the plant spirit directing the shaman to the correct plants and course of treatment for healing.
+Traditionally, it was the village shamans who would drink the ayahuasca brew and then diagnose the “sober” patient, with the plant spirit directing the shaman to the correct plants to use as medicine and the course of treatment for healing.